Introduction to Arduino

 }

-Step 5: Compiling and Uploading: After writing the code you can either click the compile button and then upload it, or you can directly click the upload button, as it will compile the code and if no error is there it will upload it to the Arduino.
-In our case, if the code uploads successfully then you should get a message like this:
+Step 5: Compiling and Uploading: After writing the code, you can either click the compile button and then upload it, or you can directly click the upload button, as it will compile the code, and if no error is there, it will upload it to the Arduino.
+In our case, if the code uploads successfully, then you should get a message like this:

-If your connection is correct, then you can see your LED blinking ON/OFF at an interval of 1 second.
+If your connection is correct, you can see your LED blinking ON/OFF at an interval of 1 second.

 Features and Applications of Arduino